Roon vs Neuro Gum: Pouches vs Gum for Cognitive Focus

 The neuro gum vs roon comparison isn't just about how the product sits in your mouth.
 It's about what's inside.

-Roon was built around a specific problem: caffeine alone isn't enough for sustained cognitive work, and most nootropic products stop at caffeine + L-theanine as if that's the finish line.
+Roon was built around a specific problem: caffeine alone isn't enough for sustained cognitive work, and most nootropic products stop at caffeine + L-theanine as if that's the finish line, a pattern visible in any nootropic pouch comparison.
 It isn't.

 By including theacrine, Roon adds a compound that extends the duration of focus without increasing caffeine content.
 According to Compound Solutions, TeaCrine® delivers clean, long-lasting energy and enhanced mental focus without the crash, jitters, or habituation associated with caffeine.